Metabolic syndrome: History

 In 1921, Joslin reported the association of diabetes with hypertension and hyperuricaemia.

 In 1923, Kylin expanded on this triad.

 In 1947, Vague observed that upper-body obesity predisposed to diabetes, atherosclerosis, gout and calculi.

 The term metabolic syndrome began appearing in the late 1950s.
 In 1967, Avogaro, Crepaldi and coworkers described moderately obese people with diabetes, hypercholesterolemia, and marked hypertriglyceridemia that improved on hypocaloric, low-carbohydrate diets.

-In 1977, Haller used the term for associations of obesity, diabetes mellitus, hyperlipoproteinemia, hyperuricemia, and hepatic steatosis.
+In 1977, Hans Haller used the term for associations of obesity, diabetes mellitus, hyperlipoproteinemia, hyperuricemia, and hepatic steatosis.
 The same year, Singer used it for associations of obesity, gout, diabetes, and hypertension with hyperlipoproteinemia.

 In 1977–1978, Gerald B. Phillips proposed a "constellation of abnormalities" (glucose intolerance, hyperinsulinemia, hypercholesterolemia, hypertriglyceridemia, hypertension) and hypothesised sex hormones as a linking factor.

+The first comprehensive definition of the metabolic syndrome was given in 1981 by the German researchers Markolf Hanefeld and Wolfgang Leonhardt, Dresden, who defined it as a cluster of obesity, hyper- and dyslipoproteinemia, type 2 diabetes, gout, and hypertension, associated with an increased incidence of atherosclerotic vascular disease, fatty liver disease, and gallstones.
 In 1988, Gerald M. Reaven's Banting lecture proposed insulin resistance as the underlying factor and coined syndrome X.